Nishlesh/Quantum-Approach-to-Credit-Risk-Analysis/README.md

 ## Contact

-If you have any questions or need further information, feel free to contact the project maintainer at [your-email@example.com](mailto:your-email@example.com).
+If you have any questions or need further information, feel free to contact the project maintainer Shreyas Kulkarni or Nishlesh Goel.

 ---